🔍 📞 🔍

 Senior Vice President, State Policy

-Before joining HANYS in 2018, she served as vice president, policy and external affairs at Community Health Care Association of New York State.
-For ten years prior to that Nickson worked for DOH, culminating the role of assistant commissioner of the Office of Governmental and External Affairs.
-She was responsible for advising the commissioner of health and senior officials in the governor’s office and the Division of the Budget on policy matters.
-She also served as a key representative in executive budget development and annual negotiations with the Legislature.
+Nickson previously served as vice president, policy and external affairs, at Community Health Care Association of New York State.
+Before that, Nickson spent 10 years at the Department of Health, most recently as assistant commissioner of the Office of Governmental and External Affairs.
+In that role, she was responsible for advising the commissioner of health and senior officials in the governor’s office and the Division of the Budget on policy matters.
+Nickson also served as a key representative in executive budget development and annual negotiations with the Legislature.
 Prior to this, she served as deputy director of DOH’s Office of Governmental Affairs.
-Before joining DOH, she spent a decade in the New York State Assembly, where she served as a legislative analyst working on a variety of human services-related issues.
-Nickson holds a Bachelor of Arts in political science from the University of Richmond.
+Before joining DOH, Nickson spent a decade in the New York State Assembly, where she served as a legislative analyst working on a variety of human services-related issues.
+She holds a Bachelor of Arts in political science from the University of Richmond.

 Sandi Toll, Esq.